The Colonsay Hotel

 Family friendly accommodation:

-The Family room has a double bedroom, plus a sitting room with space for 1 or 2 children; one of the Superior Doubles (Ardskenish) can take an extra bed.
+The Family room has a double bedroom, plus a sitting room with space for 2 extra guests; one of the Superior Doubles (Ardskenish) can take an extra bed.

 Cots Available, Extra Beds Available